 While our program started in 2006 with an audience of solely formal life science teachers, today we welcome applications from both informal and formal educators.
 For formal 6-12 educators, our emphasis is now on site teams of 2-3, with at least one science teacher “anchor”, and 1-2 non-science teachers interested in incorporating conservation in their subjects and engaging in cross-curricular projects centered on student action and wildlife conservation!

-In 2018, we piloted workshops in three new locations: Hawai’i, Michigan, and Kenya.
-We are tentatively planning to deliver workshops in these locations again in 2019, but applicants for these workshops will be restricted to the immediate geographical area.
+In 2018, we piloted workshops in three new locations: Hawai'i, Michigan, and Kenya.
+We are tentatively planning to deliver workshops in Hawai'i and Kenya again in 2019, but applicants for these workshops will be restricted to the immediate geographical area.
 As always, we welcome applicants from every state and country to our traditional workshops based out of San Diego.
 We also opened a registration option in 2018 for educators with access to professional development funds that can cover the cost of attending the workshop which will will continue in 2019.
 Educators who wish to register for the workshop and guarantee their spot will pay a $2000 fee which includes all of the same experiences and accomodations as applicants.

 Program Time Commitment & Coursework